sherzod-ortiq/web_page_event_tracking/README.md

 <h1>web_page_event_tracking</h1>
-Learning and imitation of user actions on website.
+System for building a database of user actions on website for imitation.